bob787/ESPHome-Projection-Clock/README.md

 2. 3D printing files as well as my Fusion360 source file.
 3. Build notes with all the little things learned along the way

-I hope you take on the challenge to build one of your own.. and make it better
+I hope you take on the challenge to build one of your own... and make it better